Makeup Tips For Women Over 40 That Enhance Your Beauty — & Not Hide It

 This Setting Powder Keeps Cindy Crawford’s Skin Matte But Radiant

-“Powder is always tricky with mature skin because it can lodge itself in the fine lines and kill any hope for radiance,” Reiss-Andersen admits.
+“Powder is always tricky with mature skin because it can lodge itself in the fine lines," Reiss-Andersen admits, thereby dashing "any hope for radiance."
 “That said, loose powder is the best way to set any makeup for a long lasting effect.
 I have fortunately found a miraculously fine-milled powder that acts as a matting veil and no more — Koh Gen Do Maifanshi Lucent Powder.”

 Apply Blush To The Cheekbones — Not To The Apples